$ KaraMind_AI/ML RESEARCH LAB

 Hierarchical CLAUDE.md Files

-Claude Code loads CLAUDE.md files hierarchically:
+Claude Code loads CLAUDE.md files hierarchically, from broadest to most specific:

 • Global: ~/.claude/CLAUDE.md (applies to all projects)